WDD 130: Web Fundamentals

 Answer

-"The <body> HTML element represents the content of an HTML document.
+The <body> element contains the main content of the HTML document.
 There can be only one body element in a document.
-It contains all the content that you want to show to web users when they visit your page, whether that's text, images, videos, games, playable audio tracks, or whatever else." - MDN
+It contains all the content that you want to show to web users when they visit your page, including text, images, videos, and anything else you want the user to see.

-☑️ This is a required, development checklist item.
+✔ This is a development checklist item.

 Answer